-- A clinician inserts the IUD into your uterus using a thin (less than 5mm) applicator tube. - The hormonal IUD looks like a plastic T with strings attached at the bottom.
-The plastic part stays in your uterus, and the strings hang outside your cervix (the opening of your uterus).
-These strings are short and will not hang outside your vagina.
-You can feel them if you put a finger into your vagina and touch your cervix, but the strings cannot usually be felt with a penis\. - It is normal for the strings to move around a bit or seem to change length.
-If you are curious, you can check your strings by feeling for them with your finger(s). - You can have a hormonal IUD removed by a clinician at any time, or leave it in place up to 5 years (3 years for some older models).
+- A clinician inserts the IUD into your uterus. - The hormonal IUD looks like a plastic T with strings attached at the bottom.
+The plastic part stays in your uterus, and the strings hang outside your cervix.
+The strings are short and will not hang outside your vagina.
+You can feel them if you put a finger into your vagina and touch your cervix, but the strings cannot usually be felt with a penis.
+It is normal for the strings to move around a bit or seem to change length.
+If you are curious, you can check your strings by feeling for them with your finger(s). - You can have a hormonal IUD removed by a clinician at any time or leave it in place up to 8 years (Mirena) or 5 years (Kyleena).